-California Can Expect Blackouts For a Decade, Says PG&E CEO
+California Can Expect Blackouts For A Decade, Says PG&E CEO

 The CEO of Pacific Gas & Electric Corp. told California energy regulators that the state will likely see blackouts for another 10 years like the one imposed last week that left as many as 800,000 customers without power.